longsleep/yoga3pro-linux/Yoga 3 Linux HOWTO.md

 * Fan does run all the time at low speed.
 No way to read fan speed nor control it.

+* Kernel 3.16.0-30 has some issues with the Broadwell GPU platform.
+Kernel 3.18 or 3.19 should improve the situation.
+See http://www.phoronix.com/scan.php?page=news_item&px=MTc1ODg and http://www.phoronix.com/scan.php?page=news_item&px=MTc1ODM for details.

 # Extra steps after installing Ubuntu

 Some things you should do after installing Ubuntu to get the most out of your installation.